leoalbin/test/README.md

 The concepts I'm applying in the front end are:

-- **Atomic design**:
+**Atomic design**:

-- I'm implementing atoms for small indivisible parts of the design, like Title, ScrollArea, Text, etc
+I'm implementing atoms for small indivisible parts of the design, like Title, ScrollArea, Text, etc

-- **Composition pattern**:
+**Composition pattern**:

-- For example, I created a Sidebar component with a context, and building blocks, like "`Sidebar.Root`", "`Sidebar.Link`" etc. Here we are applying the Open Close principle, we could create different versions of the Sidebar without modifying existing/breaking instances.
+For example, I created a Sidebar component with a context, and building blocks, like "`Sidebar.Root`", "`Sidebar.Link`" etc. Here we are applying the Open Close principle, we could create different versions of the Sidebar without modifying existing/breaking instances.

-- **Feature collocation** file structure
+**Feature collocation** file structure

-- We organize the project around features to improve the discoverability of the code-ba
+We organize the project around features to improve the discoverability of the code-ba

-- **Single responsibility**
+**Single Responsibility**

-- We try to make the components as small and simple as possible.
+We try to make the components as small and simple as possible.
 We prefer to use children composition than passing big amounts of properties to compose small building blocks into bigger structures.
+It also renders more efficiently.

-- **Higher Order Component**
+**Higher Order Component**

-- To reuse the logic of rendering different components when the fetching is in different states (loading, success, error, empty) we created a HOC withQuery, that receives the Query and the different components as parameters.
+To reuse the logic of rendering different components when the fetching is in different states (loading, success, error, empty) we created a HOC withQuery, that receives the Query and the different components as parameters.

-- **Testing**
+**Testing**

-- I made basic testing to ensure any component throws an error, which covers 80% of the bugs related to a front-end component without having to implement expensive tests against implementation details.
+I made basic testing to ensure any component throws an error, which covers 80% of the bugs related to a front-end component without having to implement expensive tests against implementation details.

-- **Styling**
+**Styling**

-- I'm using utlity first approach through Tailwind as it is a faster way to prototype design coding when you don't have a design system.
+I'm using utlity first approach through Tailwind as it is a faster way to prototype design coding when you don't have a design system.
 It's also super efficient on laoding performance.

-- **State management**
+**State management**

-- We did a simple state managment implementation in the SidebarProvider and sharing the state using the react context pattern.
+We did a simple state managment implementation in the SidebarProvider and sharing the state using the react context pattern.

-- **Design**
+**Design**

-- We try to apply some UI designing concepts like: readability, color contrast, consistent padding and margin, consistent color palette, size text contrast, key points of attention using color (logo, button)
+We try to apply some UI designing concepts like: readability, color contrast, consistent padding and margin, consistent color palette, size text contrast, key points of attention using color (logo, button)

-- We have used dark mode that is set automatically by the system preferences.
+We have used dark mode that is set automatically by the system preferences.

 Things to add: